 One area of growth are golf club and ball sales, said Callaway Chief Executive Chip Brewer, while the company’s apparel brands remained “resilient” in the wake of the economic downturn.

 “The golf business is experiencing unprecedented growth and is in a position of strength, and our brands are very strong,” said Brewer in a conference call with Wall Street analysts.

-For its third quarter, Callaway reported a sales increase of nearly 12%, to $476 million, with profits soaring 69% from last year.
+Golf and investing have both been a big part of my life.
 When I was an investment advisor with a Wall Street firm, one of my marketing strategies was to make the rounds at country clubs to give luncheon talks to prospective clients.

 The topic was, “The Traits Shared by Great Golfers and Great Investors.”